k8-mb/k8-mb.github.io/timeline.md

 ------------

 The door is locked and we cannot access.
-We try to call Mr. Vogl and Mr. Unger, but no one ansewered.
+We try to call Mr. Vogl and Mr. Unger, but no one answered.

 December 6th
 ------------

-I write to Mr. Vogl and Mr. Klugsberger to inform them that the defects listed in the Abnahmeprotokoll are not solved yet.
+I write to Mr. Vogl and Mr. Klugsberger to inform them that the defects listed in the Abnahme-protokoll are not solved yet.
 I also ask them for compensations.
 I receive no answer.

 December 12th